 Dub Name Change: Bill Rizer and Lance Bean were renamed "Sgt.
 Bill 'Mad Dog' Ko" and "Corporal Lance 'Scorpion'" in the manuals for the NES versions.
 When the American version of Contra III kept the futuristic setting, their names were changed again to Jimbo and Sully and this time the manual claimed that they were the descendants of the original heroes.
 All four names were later used in Contra 4 ("Mad Dog" and "Scorpion" for the two "new" heroes, and "Jimbo" and "Sully" for the Contra III renditions of Bill and Lance).

 When Contra 4 was translated to Japanese, "Jimbo" and "Sully" became "Spirits Bill" and "Spirits Lance", likely since many Japanese players wouldn't had been that familiar with the name changes.

 The names of the enemy characters also differ depending on the manual.

 "Tsugu-Min" became "Brownie" in Contra Rebirth.
 Despite the similar name, she is a different character from the robot character in Contra Hard Corps, whose name is "Browny".

-Easy Mode Mockery: Contra III does not allow the player to fight the true final boss or see more than a black screen with text for an ending until completing the game on the hardest setting.
-The Japanese version does allows the player to fight the final boss on Normal, but only shows a partial version of the ending.
+Easy-Mode Mockery: Contra III does not allow the player to fight the true final boss or see more than a black screen with text for an ending until completing the game on the hardest setting.
+The Japanese version does allow the player to fight the final boss on Normal, but only shows a partial version of the ending.